gimelbrantlab/magic/documentation.md

 # analyze.R

-Finally, we call analyze.R, using the joined scores file (output from process.R) and the default classifiers that are packaged with MaGIC 2.0 as inputs.
+Finally, we call analyze.R, using the joined scores file (output from process.R) and the default classifiers that are packaged with MaGIC as inputs.

-The following command makes allelic bias predictions ("BAE" for bi-allelic expression or "MAE" for random mono-allelic expression) on the joined scores file using the default models pre-packaged with MaGIC 2.0 (the models folder is given by -m models), treating BAE as the positive class:
+The following command makes allelic bias predictions ("BAE" for bi-allelic expression or "MAE" for random mono-allelic expression) on the joined scores file using the default models pre-packaged with MaGIC (the models folder is given by -m models):

-	Rscript src/analyze.R -i data/joined_scores_percentile.txt -o data -m models -po "BAE"
+	Rscript src/analyze.R -i data/joined_scores_percentile_GM12878.txt -o data -m models

 *Input file*: percentiles file output by process.R